-Indoor plants accumulate some dust on leaves that has to be removed timely as it impedes their ability to photosynthesize and affects the plant’s overall health.
+Indoor plants accumulate some dust on leaves that must be removed timely as it impedes their ability to photosynthesize and affects the plant’s overall health.
 Give your plants’ leaves a gentle wipe with a damp sponge or soft towel.
 For dusting succulents and cactus, using compressed air from a distance will be a good idea.

 Feeding your plants monthly with a balanced liquid fertilizer diluted to half of its strength is a good idea.
-Just make sure that you are not feeding them when you see the symptoms of overfertilization or during the period when they are not actively growing, i.e, winter.
+Just make sure that you are not feeding them when you see the symptoms of overfertilization or during the period when they are not actively growing, i.e., winter.

 Checking for Pests and Diseases

 If your plants have outgrown their containers, transplant them into one size bigger pot to give sufficient space to flourish.
 A few signs that indicate your plants need re-potting are: